AngioiJ/cookbook-assistant/Cookbook assistant project.md

 ## Part Three: Frontend and UI
-Options:
-1. Build a simple React frontend with Next.js and FastAPI.
-2. Create a CLI or a Jupyter Notebook Demo
-3. Use Gradio to make a
+Method: Use Gradio to make a simple chatbot interface.
+- User input via text box for queries.
+- LLM response via formatted text display for the generated answer.